tcarlberg37/PythonNHLData/README.md

 NBA.ipynb is a deep dive into a kaggle dataset of NBA statistics using pandas, matplotlib, and keras for data visualization and machine learning.

+PlotlyMaps.ipynb is me learning to make plotly maps.